Seven-segment display: Characters

-The seven segments are arranged as a rectangle of two vertical segments on each side with one horizontal segment on the top, middle, and bottom.
-Often the rectangle is oblique (slanted), which aids readability.
-In most applications, the segments are of nearly uniform shape and size (usually elongated hexagons, though trapezoids and rectangles can also be used), though in the case of adding machines, the vertical segments are longer and more oddly shaped at the ends in an effort to further enhance readability.
-The seven elements of the display can be lit in different combinations to represent the Arabic numerals.
+The seven segments are arranged as a rectangle, with two vertical segments on each side and one horizontal segment each at the top, middle, and bottom.
+Often the rectangle is oblique (slanted), which may aid readability.
+In most applications, the segments are of nearly uniform shape and size (usually elongated hexagons, though trapezoids and rectangles can also be used); though in the case of adding machines, the vertical segments are longer and more oddly shaped at the ends, to try to make them more easily readable.
+The seven elements of the display can be lit in different combinations to represent each of the Arabic numerals.